On every “Booking” product you can choose between two different booking methods, with or without confirmation request from the admin.

 This could cause issues with invoice management.

-If you want to allow users to cancel a booking they have already submitted, you just need to enable the option “Can be cancelled” in the product.
+If you want to allow users to cancel a booking they have already submitted, you just need to enable the option “Cancellation available” in the product.

 Your users will be able to cancel their booking no later than x days/months since the booking start date, based on the cut-off date that you can set using the “The booking can be cancelled up to” option.